jasterling/conduit-documentation/tableau-server-connect.md

-# Using A Connector With Tableau Server
+# Using A Conduit Connector With Tableau Server

 ### Part 1: Open Conduit
 **Step 1**: Click the "View connector" button for a selected connector.